VerKnowSys/Syndir/README.md

 * Simple, small tray application (< 25MiB RSS) for OSX (and probably Linux/FreeBSD too, but I support only OSX).
 * Works under huge IO/Network loads on slow networks.
 * It's secure by default.
 Each file is renamed on the fly to SHA1 of it's name.
 Try to guess that.
-* After each upload it automatically copies destination link to system clipboard, while uploading file in background.
+* After each upload, it automatically copies destination link to system clipboard, while uploading file in background.
 * Supports Growl notifications.
 * Supports any file synchronization (HD movies upload? why not?).
 Just put sync folder in your Dock.
 Then just drop any file there, and Synshot will do the rest.
 Easy.
 * Tested by a power user.
 Not kids from marketing toy store.